Amne Machin: Geography

 The entire Amne Machin range is an eastern extension of the Kunlun Mountains, a major mountain system of Asia.
 The Amne Machin range runs in the general northwest-to-southeast direction in eastern Qinghai (Golog Tibetan Autonomous Prefecture and the adjacent areas of the Hainan Tibetan Autonomous Prefecture) and the southwestern corner of Gansu's Gannan Tibetan Autonomous Prefecture.

 The existence of the ridge results in one of the great bends of the Yellow River.
-The river first flows for several hundreds of kilometers toward the east and southeast, along the south-western side of the Amne Machin Range.
+The river first flows for several hundreds of kilometers toward the east and southeast, along the southwestern side of the Amne Machin Range.
 In so doing it crosses the entire length of Golog Prefecture, and reaches the borders of Gansu and Sichuan.
-Then the river turns almost 180 degrees to the left, passing to the northeastern side of the Amne Machin, and flows toward the northwest for 200–300 km through several prefectures of the northeastern Qinghai.
+Then the river turns almost 180 degrees to the left, passing to the northeastern side of the Amne Machin, and flows toward the northwest for 200 to 300 km through several prefectures of the northeastern Qinghai.

 The Amne Machin Peak (the highest point of the range) is located in Maqên County of Golog Prefecture.
-Its elevation is estimated to 6282 m.
-It is ranked number 23 in height among the mountain peaks of China.
+Its elevation is estimated at 6282 m.

 A part of the range around its highest peak has been declared a section of the Sanjiangyuan ("Sources of Three Rivers") National Nature Reserve.